NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Discussion

 \model\ is provided in both Python and Fortran through the \texttt{mwprop} package, available both on Github\footnote{\url{github.com/stella-ocker/mwprop}} and the Python Package Interface.\footnote{\url{pypi.org/project/mwprop/}} Model usage is described in detail in the software documentation and in Appendix B of \cite{ne20011}.

 \acknowledgements{The authors are deeply grateful to Joseph Lazio for his feedback throughout this work.
-Thanks are also due to Vikram Ravi, Casey Law, the rest of the DSA-110 science team, David Kaplan, Michael Lam, Chiara Mingarelli, and Swarali Patil.
+Thanks are also due to the anonymous referee, Vikram Ravi and the DSA-110 science team, David Kaplan, Michael Lam, Chiara Mingarelli, Swarali Patil, Weicong Jing, and Calvin Leung.
 SKO is supported by the Brinson Foundation through the Brinson Prize Fellowship Program.
 SKO and JMC are members of the NANOGrav Physics Frontiers Center (NSF award PHY-2020265).
 This work made use of the \texttt{psrqpy} package \citep{psrqpy} and \texttt{astropy} \citep{astropy2013,astropy2018,astropy2022}.
 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
 This publication makes use of data products from the Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer (SPHEREx), which is a joint project of the Jet Propulsion Laboratory and the California Institute of Technology, and is funded by the National Aeronautics and Space Administration.
 Caltech and Carnegie Observatories are located on the traditional and unceded lands of the Tongva people.}